lukemann04/COMP2000-Assignment/README.md

 # COMP2000-Assignment
-This repository will contain the code and documentation for the COMP2000 assignment.
+In this repository you will find the java code for the COMP2000 assignment.

+No 3rd party assets or resources were used in this project.